Ham and Eggs on toast

 My wife believed I shouldn’t add this to the blog as it is too simple.
-She then, in the same breath, asked if I would make one for her for lunch……! 🙂
+She then, in the same breath, without missing a beat, asked if I would make one for her for lunch……! 😃

 Not too many calories as well.
-However, we ruin that by using Hellman’s of course!
+However, we ruin that by using Hellmann’s of course!

-Sometimes if you are learning to cook food you need to start with the simple stuff.
-This is a perfect one to start with.
+Sometimes if you are just learning to cook food you need to start with the simple stuff.
+And this is a perfect one to start with.

 Believe me, cooking a perfect fried egg is something that does take some practice!
 I like to eat my eggs over-easy as you call it Stateside.